 Mr. Fair previously acted as Vice President of a boutique British Columbia based merchant banking company from 1997 to 2003.
 Mr. Fair was a co-founder, President and a Director of Cordilleran Resources Management Group, from fall 2003 to 2009.
 Cordilleran is a Vancouver based company specializing in the formation, management and administration of syndicated Super Flow-Through Limited Partnerships.
 Mr. Fair acted as Vice-President, Marketing & Business Development for Cordilleran 2003 Resources Limited Partnership, and Cordilleran 2004 Resources Limited Partnership.
-Mr. Fair was President of Cordilleran Fall 2004 Resources Limited Partnership, Cordilleran 2006 Resources Limited Partnership, Cordilleran 2007 Resources Limited Partnership, Cordilleran 2008 Gold & Diamonds Limited Partnership.
+Mr. Fair was President of Cordilleran Fall 2004 Resources Limited Partnership, Cordilleran 2006 Resources Limited Partnership, Cordilleran 2007 Resources Limited Partnership, Cordilleran 2007-II Limited Partnership and Cordilleran 2008 Gold & Diamonds Limited Partnership.

 Mr. Fair was a Director of Richfield Ventures Corp. from November 28, 2007 to March 23, 2009.
 On June 1, 2011, New Gold Inc. acquired, through a plan of arrangement, all of the outstanding common shares of Richfield Ventures Corp.
-Mr. Fair is currently a Director of Maple Leaf Resource Corporation, an oil & gas resource focused company with offices in Vancouver and Calgary, Maple Leaf Short Duration 2013-II Flow-Through Management Corp., general partner of Maple Leaf Short Duration 2013-II Flow-Through Management Corp., general partner of Maple Leaf Short Duration 2014 Flow-Through Limited Partnership, and Maple Leaf Short Duration 2014 Flow-Through Limited Partnership.
+Mr. Fair is currently a Director of Maple Leaf Resource Corporation, an oil & gas resource focused company with offices in Vancouver and Calgary, and the general partners of Maple Leaf Short Duration 2013-II Flow-Through Limited Partnership, Maple Leaf Short Duration 2015 Flow-Through Limited Partnership, and Maple Leaf Short Duration 2015-II Flow-Through Limited Partnership.
 Mr. Fair is also a Director of Orsa Ventures Corp., a Vancouver based mineral development company with projects in Nevada and Oregon, and a Director of Cliffmont Resources Ltd. a Vancouver-based exploration and development company focused on precious and base metal acquisitions in Colombia.